 1. Data Collection & Review

 For the reappraisal, the county contracts with a state registered appraisal firm to complete the project.
-The appraisal firm takes photos of every structure within the county to determine its grade and condition and ensure that the county records accurately account for each building that exists on each property.
+The appraisal firm takes photos of every structure within the county to determine its attributes and ensure that the county records accurately account for each building that exists on each property.
 Letters are also sent to each property owner to request confirmation and updates regarding the property characteristics, such as age, room counts, and other relevant data.

 The appraisal firm establishes neighborhood boundaries, looks at historic trends, and accounts for actual sales that have occurred over the last three years within these boundaries to determine the estimated fair market value of properties.